Sections are interest groups formed by NASAP members. There are currently six sections in NASAP as follows:

-ACT serves and encourages therapists, counselors, and paraprofessionals, to develop Adlerian skills, knowledge, and techniques.
-Our mission is to empower optimal professional and personal development as well as social responsibility with clients and communities.
-This is attained through education, networking, and sharing Adlerian ideas, techniques, and theory.
+ACT serves and empowers therapists, counselors, and paraprofessionals, to develop Adlerian skills, knowledge, and techniques.
+Our mission is to encourage optimal professional and personal development as well as social responsibility with clients and communities.
+We are dedicated to promoting education, networking, and sharing Adlerian ideas, resources, techniques, and theory.

 The Education Section encourages the application of Adlerian psychological theory and techniques to the specific concerns of education.
 Members are professionals and non-professional in the field of education.
 Our members include; teachers, school counselors, school psychologists, administrators, professors and parents dedicated to promoting Adlerian principles as best practice in their perspective school environments.
 Our goals include the sharing and exchange of information, research, and ongoing successful experiences using these best practices inclassrooms throughout North America through the NASAP newsletter as well as presentations and demonstrations at the annual NASAP conference.
 We encourage our members to contribute their knowledge and their experiences in these efforts by submitting articles and/or videos to the section representatives regularly.

 The Family Education Section applies Adlerian principles to the home.
 Members are professionals and nonprofessionals dedicated to understanding and improving family relationships between children and adults, within couples, and among individuals.
 Our purpose is "to create a forum and network for exchanging ideas, materials and resources related to Adlerian Family Education; to reduce isolation and discouragement among individuals and small groups who do not have access to on-going community support; to encourage the development of increasingly effective methods for the research, collection and dissemination of information related to Family Education; and to support and highlight the work already in existence in Family Education."